Funding opportunity

 Scope

-You can apply for funding for your own scheme to reimburse public partners to work with researchers to develop MRC funding applications.
+You can apply for funding to run a scheme at your research organisation to reimburse public partners who work with researchers to develop MRC research funding applications.

 Public partners include a diverse range of communities and people of all ages and backgrounds, who bring different life experiences, knowledge and perspectives.